Panniculectomy Surgery

 A panniculectomy is a surgical procedure designed to remove excess skin and fat from the lower abdomen, specifically the pannus or panniculus—a large overhanging apron of skin and tissue.
 It is commonly performed on individuals who have experienced significant weight loss, often as a result of bariatric surgery or natural means.

-Cost of panniculectomy procedure
+Cost of panniculectomy

 - Location Matters: The cost of living and the average pricing for medical services in a particular area can affect the cost of your procedure.
-In general, urban areas tend to have higher procedure fees.
+In general, urban areas tend to have higher fees.

-To get an accurate quote, meet with a board certified plastic surgeon to determine the specific cost based on your individual circumstances.
+To get an accurate quote, meet with a board-certified plastic surgeon to determine the specific cost based on your individual circumstances.

 Are you a candidate?